PeterEssien/BitHub/README.md

 go to my very good friend Theodora (Theo as I would fondly call her) for introducing me to Bitnob and this hackathon.

-### TEAM MEMBERS
-1. Peter Offiong Essien

-- Front-end/Mobile developer

-- Back-end developer

-- Product designer

-- Writer of this extremely long message(if it counts lol) If you refer to me as a jack of all trades; you are absolutely right.

 ### THE PROBLEM;